lywang3081/lywang3081.github.io/_pages/about.md

 Recent News
 ======
+* 2025/06  I was awarded the CAAI Qingyuan Scholar (5 AI researchers in total).
 * 2025/05  We are organizing the 6th CLVision Workshop in ICCV 2025.
 * 2025/05  One paper is accepted to ICML 2025.
 * 2025/04  One paper is accepted to IEEE TPAMI.